Expert-informed human-AI collaboration in Radiology

 A problem with relying on deep learning for diagnosis is that radiologists often do not know how the AI arrives at its conclusion, making the diagnosis hard to trust.
 Justifications need to be made in human terms and be understandable to all of the stakeholders who interact with the system, in context.

-We use a mix of experiments, ethnography, interview, and survey to uncover the methods by which radiology stakeholders of different expertise levels communicate their and justify their diagnoses.
+We use a mix of experiments, ethnography, interview, and survey to uncover the methods by which radiology stakeholders of different expertise levels communicate and justify their diagnoses.

 Study 2: Enhancing Explainable AI for Image Classification

-In several online experiments, we test the efficacy of XAI explanations modeled after experts and based on cognitive theories of information transfer.
+By producing AI-based explanations that are modeled after human experts, we can make AI systems more trustworthy and understandable.
+In several online experiments, we tested the efficacy of different XAI explanations based on cognitive theories of information transfer.

 Contrastive Local Interpretable Model-Agnostic Explanations (LIME) for bird identification.